GoogleCloudPlatform/community/tutorials/vm-migration-with-risc-networks/index.md

 1. Extract the contents of the file.
 1. Use VMware Player or vSphere vCenter to install the OVF template extracted from the ZIP file.

-For more information abut downloading and deploying the RN150 virtual appliance, see [this video](https://www.youtube.com/watch?v=GsunC6IaAq4).
+For more information about downloading and deploying the RN150 virtual appliance, see [this video](https://www.youtube.com/watch?v=GsunC6IaAq4).

 ### Sign in to the RN150 virtual appliance